CodelemeGames/Denoting-Unknown-Variables-As-Temporary-Values/README.md

 # Denoting Unknown Variables As Temporary Values

 Throughout mathematics, formulae that expect data you may not have can be a roadblock in the calculation process.
-Many mathematicians have expressed temporary values for data that is to be substituted later in many different ways; it is a very common practice throughout the history of the discipline to utilise either a unique but documented method for expressions, or a more widely used one.
+Many mathematicians have expressed temporary values for data that is to be substituted later in many different ways; it is a very common practice throughout the history of the discipline to utilise either a unique but documented method for expressions, or a more widely used expression.
 Though I propose a more unified approach, to which clearly states what shall be used in it’s place.
 Here is the template of the notation:

 <math xmlns="http://www.w3.org/1998/Math/MathML">
   <mi>[</mi>